Merck/CEEDesigns.jl/docs/src/tutorials/ConditionalUncertaintyReduction.md

 In our setting, the conditional likelihood is the posterior probability mass the generative model assigns to the target variable $y$ falling in a "desirable" range, given the evidence accumulated so far, i.e. $ L(s) = P(y \in Y^\star \mid \text{evidence}(s))$.
 Concretely in this tutorial, $L(s) = P(0.5 \leq k_\text{puu} \leq 1 \mid \text{QSAR and assay readouts})$.
 Because the planner is free to stop only once $L(s) \geq \tau$, the policy is steered toward evidence states that are not only low-uncertainty but also confident the compound lies in the promising region.
 See the [Generative Experimental Designs tutorial](@ref simple_generative) for the underlying similarity-weighted belief.

 Consider a situation where we have a set of assays or experiments that can be performed sequentially to gather information about a compound.
 In this example, our objective is to efficiently determine a compound's brain penetration potential which is dependent on the compound's ability to cross the blood-brain barrier.
-We must create an assay plan by selecting from a set of cheap, fast, but less informative in vitro assays and an expensive, slow, but definitive in vivo assay that directly measures the unbound brain-to-plasma partition coefficient, k_puu.
+We must create an assay plan by selecting from a set of cheap, fast, but less informative in vitro assays and an expensive, slow, but definitive in vivo assay that directly measures the unbound brain-to-plasma partition coefficient, $k_\text{puu}$.

 ````@setup ConditionalUncertaintyReduction
 using Plots